 His long standing career in the arts and music led him to producing and directing music videos for emerging and established bands, such as Arctic Monkeys, Rustin Man, Alexis Taylor and Buzzard Buzzard Buzzard.
 He was the first artist-in-residence for Domino Records (2017-2018) and continues to be the creative mind behind many of their music videos.
 Burdis’ has contributed significantly to the British art and music scenes for over two decades and continues to push artistic boundaries between these contemporary fields.

 Edwin Burdis (b.
-1974, Newcastle, UK) has significantly contributed to the London art scene for over a decade and is now based between London and Wales.
+1974, Newcastle, UK) has significantly contributed to the London art scene for over a decade.
 He received a Creative Wales Award (2016/2017) and an Arts Council England bursary to produce his operatic film work ‘Light Green and Dark Grey (A Personal View)’ (2014).
 He had a commission and residency at Jupiter Artland, Edinburgh (2015); was commissioned for SCULPTURE AT Bermondsey Square, London, (2015); and had a residency at Primary, Nottingham, UK (2014).